Spirituality at Herne View

 Spirituality is a term which is difficult to define as it is a very personal experience but as a school we have defined spirituality as:

-‘Spirituality at Herne View is about the relationships and connections we make with ourselves, others, the world around up and something ‘bigger’ outside ourselves.
-How as a community, we flourish by experiencing and embracing wonder in our lives and learn to nurture openness, peace, kindness and respect.’
+‘Spirituality at Herne View is about the relationships and connections we make with ourselves, others, the world around us and something ‘bigger’ outside ourselves.
+As a community, we flourish by experiencing and embracing wonder in our lives and learn to nurture openness, peace, kindness and respect.’

 We have agreed on a simple but usable language of in, out and up to reflect the relational heart of spirituality and the awareness of children being in the moment with themselves (in), seeing and understanding others (out) and seeing and relating to the physical and creative world and beyond to those experiences beyond the everyday (up).